Recovering p-adic valuations from pro-p Galois groups: Step 2 of the main result: construction of the valuation via norm combinatorics

-The idea of the proof is to decompose the term $1-xy$ in several ways, all of which are visibly in certain norm groups $N(a)$.
+In order to show that $N(5)$ satisfies condition (ii) of Lemma \ref{rigid}, the idea is to decompose the term $1-xy$ in several ways, all of which are visibly in certain norm groups $N(a)$.
 Working on a case by case basis, depending on the square classes of $x, y, 1+x$ and $1+y$, this places $1-xy$ in the intersection of several norm groups, which are known by Proposition \ref{normprop}.
 In all cases, the possible square classes of $1-xy$ thus obtained are always in $N(5)$.
 As an intermediate step, we need to establish that $\pm1, \pm5$ and $\pm 1/5 \in \val_2$, i.e., that these numbers are `units' in $\val$; of course we expect this to be true since these numbers are units in $\Z_2$.
 Doing this amounts to computing the square class of expressions $1+ax$ when $x \in \val_1$ and $a \in \{\pm1, \pm5, \pm 1/5 \}$.
 This is again done by writing $1+ax$ as a norm in several different ways, thereby severely restricting its possible square class.
+Chief among the identities used repeatedly is the \emph{Steinberg relation}: